 9. Maintain a record of your guests, both regular and new.
 A paper trail is important if you find yourself having to file a chargeback claim.

 10. Pay attention to your guests’ behavior.
 Another way to identify where chargebacks could stem from is by observing behaviors and patterns.
 You can incorporate this type of information into your hotel protocol to create a better guest experience while protecting your property from fraudulent activity.

 Chargebacks aren’t going anywhere, and they can’t be eliminated.
 However, you have the power to fight back against chargebacks and fraudulent activity.
 You can do this by having policies, training, and technology in place.
 There isn’t one product, feature, or method that prevents chargebacks and fraudulent activity.
 Just like you can’t avoid the cold temperatures when you’re outside, you can’t prevent chargebacks either.
 If you can focus on reducing your exposure to them, then you can keep the fraudsters away.

 Interested in learning how to build a fraud prevention strategy at your hotel?
-Register for our webinar happening on Thursday, October 15 to get some tips on how to stop transactions that may lead to chargebacks.
+Watch this on-demand webinar to get some tips on how to stop transactions that may lead to chargebacks.